 Good Cholesterol and Niacin

 HDLs or the “good cholesterol” are thought to be helpful in warding off the effect of bad cholesterol and sweeping them out of the system.
-The bad cholesterol are those that are capable of building-up in the arterial walls, which can lead to arterial blockage.
+Bad cholesterol is those that are capable of building up in the arterial walls, which can lead to arterial blockage.

-Increased HDL levels then means there is more good cholesterol available to help the body to decrease the levels of LDL cholesterol in the blood.
-These bad cholesterol (low density lipoprotein or LDL) is responsible in putting our health at stake by through them many diseases it brings such as plaque buildup in the arterial walls which will lead to arterial blockage and eventually, stroke.
+Increased HDL levels then mean there is more good cholesterol available to help the body to decrease the levels of LDL cholesterol in the blood.
+This bad cholesterol (low-density lipoprotein or LDL) is responsible for putting our health at stake by through them many diseases it brings such as plaque buildup in the arterial walls which will lead to arterial blockage and eventually, stroke.
 Basically, HDL carries LDL back to the liver for processing effectively reducing LDL throughout the cardiovascular system.

 The many types of research and studies that were conducted could really verify the benefits of niacin as a medium to combat high cholesterol levels.
 Hence, it is very important to ensure that you are getting enough amount of niacin daily.
 It is advisable for you to consume at least 1 to 2 grams or 1000 to 2000 milligrams of niacin per day for you to get rid of LDL up to 20%, it can also decrease triglyceride level from 20 to 50 percent.